Mount Victoria, New South Wales: History

 Mount Victoria is located on an escarpment plateau extension of Mount York, the site of a camp on the original Blaxland, Wentworth and Lawson crossing of the Blue Mountains in 1813.
 The area was originally marked as One Tree Hill on an early map dating from 1834 by the Surveyor General, Sir Thomas Mitchell.
 This is why when the township was established in 1866 it was known as One Tree Hill.

 After the road across the Blue Mountains was constructed a toll bar was opened about 1 km east from the present township in 1849 and the area was also known as Broughton's Waterhole Toll Bar.
 Coaches were charged at the toll according to how well sprung they were, ones without springs were not charged as it was believed they would help crush the road surface.

 After the railway station, marking the termination of the Main Western railway line, was opened in 1868 the town also became known as Mount Victoria.
 The town's name was officially changed after the first Post Office was built in 1876.

 By the late 19th century, the town had become a prosperous settlement and many private schools, including The School, Mount Victoria, were founded in the area, which become somewhat of a hill station retreat for wealthy Sydney families.

+A well known goat, named Gary the Goat, lived on Mt.
+Victoria pass and was viewed as a symbol of the town before he was struck by a car and died in 2024.
+Transport New South Wales was reported to be in talks regarding creating a permanent memorial for him.

+Demographics

+At the 2021 Census, the population of Mount Victoria was 945.
+75.8% of people were born in Australia and 88.8% of people spoke only English at home.
+The most common response for religion was No Religion at 56.3%.